 This document was approved by our University Council in December 2016.

-Our Vice-Chancellor and Warden (parallel to Chief Executive) is responsible to Council for the overall strategic direction and performance of the University, and is supported by a Senior Leadership Team, who comprise the University Executive Committee to drive forward the University Strategy.
+Our Vice-Chancellor and Warden are responsible to Council for the overall strategic direction and performance of the University and have overall responsibility for Durham’s maintained Colleges.
+The Vice-Chancellor is supported by a Senior Leadership Team.